indrekru/mass-follower/README.md

 It will follow bunch of people and then unfollow the ones you already have been following for at least 2 days.
 If this thing runs every day, ideally your follower amount should grow.

 It keeps track of followed/unfollowed users via HSQLDB local file storage database.
-Make sure the app can create a directory named `db` and create/modify files inside it.
+Make sure the app can create a directory named `db` in the root directory and create/modify files inside it.

 ## Getting Started